gravityplus/gravity-forms-braintree/readme.txt

 * Not yet.
 This will be added based on future demand.

 == Screenshots ==
+1. Drop a credit card field collection directly into any Gravity Form.
-1. Easily configure your Braintree settings, allowing for quick and efficient setup.
+2. Easily configure your Braintree settings, allowing for quick and efficient setup.
-2. Quickly and easily configure payment feeds under Form Settings of any Gravity Form.
+3. Quickly and easily configure payment feeds under Form Settings of any Gravity Form.
-3. List of active feeds on the current form.
+4. List of active feeds on the current form.

 == Changelog ==